How to check your sources… Campfire’s stance on sourcing…

 BUT AREN’T .GOV AND .EDU LIBERAL?

 We personally aren’t always going to agree with the sentiment of “primary sources.”
 For example, when we job shadowed our volcanologists, most of them were of the belief that the Bible wasn’t real and that God did not create the world.
 Obviously, for this purpose, we did not include their ideologies that dealt with that topic as if it was factual within the lessons.
-However, they are still the authoritative sources for “What kind of a volcano is this?” and “How is a pahoehoe lava flow different than an ‘a’a lava flow?”
-For those facts, primary or secondary sources should be used (sometimes including .gov or .edu) and they should be prioritized over things like independent science sites, PBS, random videos, etc.
+However, they are still where we begin our questions for “What kind of a volcano is this?” and “How is a pahoehoe lava flow different than an ‘a’a lava flow?”

 WHY DO THEY ALL LIST IT DIFFERENTLY?